Types of Nursing Home Abuse & Neglect

+Any type of infection—including infections that can occur with bedsores—can develop into sepsis.
 If not treated properly, elderly people with weak immune systems who develop sepsis can go into septic shock.
 Their blood pressure drops dangerously low, and they suffer permanent organ damage or even death.

 Your loved one's life could be in danger.
 Seek immediate, emergency medical attention, and then contact us.
 George S. Johnson has a proven track record of success in holding negligent nursing homes accountable.

 Elderly people who use a catheter to urinate sometimes develop a urinary tract infection (UTI).
 In nursing homes, UTIs can be linked to unsanitary conditions and neglect.
 These types of infections can cause permanent kidney damage or potentially fatal sepsis infections if a nursing home fails to monitor signs and symptoms.

 Urinary tract infections can be extremely painful.
 Depending on the location of the infection, the pain can occur in the urethra, the bladder or the kidneys.
 Symptoms of a urinary tract infection include:

 - Burning sensation when urinating

 - Strong smelling urine